-Anarchy in the Village!
+Anarchy in the East Village!
 The Ferrer Modern School

 Within a year, however, the school sought a new location.
 The location at East 12th Street lacked a yard big enough for children to play and the school was not welcomed by all of its neighbors, including clergy at St Ann’s Church next door.
 By October of that year the School moved to yet its third location in New York on East 107th Street.

 In 1914 radical anarchists associated with the Ferrer Center were discovered to be part of a plot to bomb the mansion of John D. Rockefeller in response to the Ludlow Massacre.
 This was one of the nation’s deadliest labor disputes, in which striking workers of Rockefeller’s Colorado Fuel and Iron Corporation, along with their families, were gunned down and their living quarters (tents) were set ablaze.
 The group of New York City radical anarchists planned retribution for Rockefeller and his son, however the bomb detonated in the Harlem home of one member of the group.
 Shortly after that and due to political pressures, The Modern School moved to Stelton, New Jersey.